sugi-cho/UE_PointCloudExport/README.md

 Developed with Unreal Engine 5

 PointCloudExport is a plugin and sample project for Unreal Engine 5.
-It allows you to export only the visible points of a Lidar PointCloud to a text file while applying LOD reduction.
+It exports the visible points from one or more `LidarPointCloudActor`s to a text file.
+Nearby points can be merged before applying LOD reduction.

 | ![FullPointCloud](https://github.com/user-attachments/assets/88b9548c-3679-49fa-8877-03193212590a) | ![ExportedPointCloudLOD](https://github.com/user-attachments/assets/7cbf0fee-59da-4f15-b43b-93b4876c56cf) |
 | -- | -- |
 | 1,000,000 points | 99,497 points |

+## Features
+- Export visible points from multiple `LidarPointCloudActor` instances
+- Optional merging of nearby points before LOD reduction
+- Output LOD-processed point clouds from a camera frustum

 Outputting LOD-Processed Point Clouds from a Camera Frustum